At the end of this unit, students will be able to:

 Steckley, J., & Letts, G. K. (2007).
 Chapter Eleven: Social Inequality: Stratification.

-In this chapter we are going to look at social inequality and stratification.
-What’s stratification?
-Well as the text book points out, stratification is the organization of society into hierarchical layers of unequal “worth.”
+Well, as the text book points out, stratification is the organization of society into hierarchical layers of unequal “worth.”
 In a stratified society, individuals are organized into layers where some individuals are valued more than others.
-In advanced industrial society, where value is measured monetarily, we can clearly see the stratified nature of society by taking a look at the Statistics Canada income statistics for 2005.
+In advanced industrial society where value is measured monetarily, we can clearly see the stratified nature of society by taking a look at the Statistics Canada income statistics for 2005.
 Take a look at the statistics.
 Notice how some individuals are “worth more” than others.
 Notice that some individuals in Canada (twenty three million in fact) bring in as little as $5,000 dollars per year income while some people make over $250,000 per year in income.
 That’s stratification.
-In a stratified society, some people (e.g., single parent mothers and homeless people) don’t receive hardly anything and seen to deserve nothing.
-On the other hand other people, corporate CEOs are seen to deserve more and are accorded such.
+In a stratified society, some people (e.g., single parent mothers and homeless people) don’t receive hardly anything and are seen to deserve nothing.
+On the other hand, other people, corporate CEO’s, are seen to deserve more and are accorded such.

 It’s astonishing.
 Warren Buffet, one of the richest men in the world, has a net worth of sixty two (62) billion dollars.
 It’s more shocking when you consider it in the context of global poverty.
 That is, the net value of this single wealthy individual is greater than the annual GDP of 129 countries!